Helping a Student Cope with Loss

 If you're offering support to students, speak in plain terms about death.
 Don't use euphemisms, which can confuse and upset younger children especially.
 Give them room to talk about what they're experiencing.
 Help them find resources that will support them through this time and anticipate that they may have difficulties in school.

 The first step in beginning to heal from a loss, no matter what your age, is to pause and find a way to honor the life of the person you are grieving.
-At San Jacinto Funeral Home & Memorial Park, we are committed to helping families navigate grief, and we're experts at planning beautiful, life-honoring funerals.
+At San Jacinto Cemetery, Funeral Home and Cremation Services, we are committed to helping families navigate grief, and we're experts at planning beautiful, life-honoring funerals.
 Call us at (832) 239-8858 for more information about all we have to offer.